r-ss/ak_notes/README.md

 # ak_notes

-Backend for hypothetical Notes
+Backend for hypothetical Notes app
-Part of Artur Karapetov's assignment as a practice with FastAPI and Pydantic.
+Part of Artur Karapetov's assignment as a practice with REST, FastAPI and Pydantic.
 This project requires Python 3.10
 Free tier of MongoDB Atlas used here